rgokanakonda/hello-world/README.md

 # hello-world
-This is the my first test project in GitHub
+This is my first test project in GitHub